 You Should Consider Mediation

-If you're looking for an effective way to resolve many disputes without the costs and risks of court process, you should consider retaining Gus Brown or Phil Kotschenreuther.
+If you're looking for an effective way to resolve many disputes without the costs and risks of court process, you should consider retaining Gus Brown.

-Being a skilled mediator requires training and experience, which of course both Gus and Phil have, but it also requires sensitivity, the possession of an open mind, and the ability to observe, understand and empathize.
-No wonder both Augustus Brown and Phil Kotschenreuther are sought-out by official boards and private parties alike for Mediation and Arbitration, from all over the Baltimore metropolitan area!
+Being a skilled mediator requires training and experience, but it also requires sensitivity, the possession of an open mind, and the ability to observe, understand and empathize.
+No wonder Augustus Brown is sought out by official boards and private parties alike for Mediation and Arbitration, from all over the Baltimore metropolitan area!

-Working with both you and your opposing party, Augustus Brown and Phil Kotschenreuther can:
+Working with both you and your opposing party, Augustus Brown can:

 - Help you reach agreements, build relationships and find solutions that work.